Testing Interactions

 process.
 You should have a pretty clear idea what it takes to start adding

-tests to your components.
+react-wiring-library tests to your components.

 If you'd like to dig deeper, let's take a look at some ways we can make our tests less repetitive and easier to read.